Blog - Uncategorized

 Photo Credit: Florida Tile’s Slate Ledgerstone

 If the fireplace is exactly as you want it to appear, your next job is to stage the room in such a way that guests will automatically be drawn to it.
-This can be done most simply by arranging the furniture to face it, either directly or at differing angles.
+This can be done by simply arranging the furniture to face it, either directly or at differing angles.
 A sofa can be placed directly opposite with a beautifully upholstered armchair accompanying it on the side.
 Don’t forget a side table or two and a coffee table for you and your visitors to place drinks and a few magazines and books.

 Lighting is also important.
 Using a soft white bulb will keep the room looking warm and provide just the right amount of illumination to complement the flames coming from your focal point.
 Be sure to use a dimmer to set the mood.